ceramicnetwork/CIPs/CIPs/CIP-88/CIP-88.md

 ### Namespace

-A JSON schema property can contain a `$comment` field, that must be a string starting with `ceramic:`:
+A JSON schema property can contain a `$comment` field, that must be a string starting with `cip88:`:

 ```js
 {